beatyt/chrome-extension-rollbar/README.md

-# Modifies the tables of rollbar
+# Modifies the HTML table of rollbar

 # Installing